Do Hedgehogs Need Baths? And, How to Do It?

 The frequency of baths depends on how prone to getting dirty your hedgehog is.

-The main reason behind is to avoid drying out their skin.
+The main reason behind this is to avoid drying out their skin.

 Most hedgehogs will need a bath even less than once per month.

-Hedgehogs become most dirty by stepping in their droppings, so to avoid extra baths, make sure to clean their cage regularly, around once a week or less if required.
+Hedgehogs become most dirty by stepping in their droppings, so to avoid extra baths, clean their cage regularly, around once a week or less if required.

 Oatmeal is often used because it is very nourishing to dry skin.

 What supplies do I need for a hedgehog bath?

 There are several alternatives you can use to keep them happy and healthy during the process.

 The most critical aspect is ensuring their skin gets no irritation from products containing parabens.

 Parabens are preservatives that are mainly for cosmetic purposes.
 Some skins can react to these products.